How do I install the code snippet?

 NOTE: Once the code is installed on your webpage, it does not require modifications every time to run various experiments.
-Multiple experiments of Split URL test and A/B test can be performed with the same code snippet installed in the webpage, for all experiments on the project level.
+Multiple experiments can be performed with the same code snippet installed in the webpage, for all experiments on the project level.

 You can verify if the code snippet is installed on your webpage successfully by entering the experiment URL in the Verify Your URL section of the Snippet page.